bazelbuild/sandboxfs/INSTALL.md

 ## From sources with the Go tools

-You can also build and install sandboxfs from this Git repository using the standard Go tools as follows:
+You can also build sandboxfs from this Git repository using the standard Go tools as follows:

     go get github.com/bazelbuild/sandboxfs/cmd/sandboxfs
     go build github.com/bazelbuild/sandboxfs/cmd/sandboxfs

-This is not recommended because this mechanism does not provide a way to install the built product.
+This is not supported because this mechanism does not provide a way to install the built product.
 (Yes, `go install` does install the binary but does not handle other support files such as documentation.)

+Furthermore, this mechanism does not bundle build information into the final binary, which means the final binary **cannot be shipped** and may not interact well with other tools.